Redesigning Fujitsu's Global Network Controller

 Challenge

-Virtuora Network Controller (VNC) was a powerful but overwhelming cluttered UI, dated visuals, and inconsistent workflows made it hard for network engineers to get work done efficiently.
+The Virtuora Network Controller (VNC) had an overwhelming and cluttered user interface; its dated visuals and inconsistent workflows made it difficult for network engineers to work efficiently.

 Approach